drobosky-create/apple-bites-v1/README.md

 This full-stack application guides users through a sophisticated business valuation process, generates professional PDF reports, and provides comprehensive administrative tools for lead and team management.
 The platform leverages AI-powered analysis and integrates with key external services to deliver accurate, professional valuations for businesses of all sizes.

+Apple Bites functions as the front-end qualification and valuation engine for Meritage Partners, designed to assess and segment opportunities before they move into the M&A CRM and deal execution workflows.

 ## ✨ Key Features

 ### 📊 Business Valuation Assessment